alexhakimzadeh/CSF-PA-2/README.md

-# CSF-PA-2 - IN PROGRESS
+# CSF-PA-2
-Programming Assignment 2 for Computing Systems Fundamentals class.
 Programming Assignment 1 for Computing Systems Fundamentals class.
 How to run program:

-Open terminal
+1. Open terminal

-Use command: ssh [yourusername]@zeus.cs.txstate.edu
+2. Use command: ssh [yourusername]@zeus.cs.txstate.edu

-Enter yopur password and press enter
+3. Enter yopur password and press enter

-Navigate to the files: cd path/to/your/python/files
+4. Navigate to the files: cd path/to/your/python/files

+5. Run the python programs: (Be sure python is installed) pyhton3 Problem1.py python3 Problem2.py Depending on your system, the command may be 'python' or 'python3'